WDAE: WDAE moves to 620

-On November 28, 2018, WDAE rebranded as "95.3 WDAE", using the FM translator in its branding.
+On November 28, 2018, WDAE rebranded as "95.3 WDAE", using its FM translator in its branding.

 Sports team associations

 WDAE is the flagship station for the Tampa Bay Rays baseball team.
 It is also the Tampa Bay home of South Florida Bulls football and Florida Gators men's basketball games.
 Each year, WDAE carries the Firestone Grand Prix of St. Petersburg auto race.

 The station had been the flagship station for the Tampa Bay Buccaneers football.
 Beginning with the 2017 season, the team's broadcasts move to co-owned active rock station 97.9 FM WXTB.
 WDAE continues to air interviews with players and coaches during game weeks.

 WDAE had also been the flagship radio station for the Tampa Bay Lightning of the National Hockey League (which is now on WHPT).
 WDAE had also broadcast the Tampa Bay Storm of the Arena Football League (later heard on sister station WHNZ).